 Richard joined Leap in! in January 2018.
 With three decades of experience, Richard has led finance functions for some of Australia’s most successful financial institutions.
 Most recently as Head of Finance with QSuper (Queensland’s largest Superfund) and CUA (Australia’s largest Credit Union), Richard continued his track record of successfully delivering commercial and strategic results for stakeholders and shareholders alike.
 Prior to moving to Queensland, Richard also enjoyed working for TAL and Commonwealth Bank of Australia in Sydney.

 Graham joined Leap in! in September 2023 to help lead the next stage of growth and is responsible for all aspects of Leap in! product and technology capabilities.
 With over 23 years of technology leadership, Graham has experience across a broad range of industries including ecommerce, travel, entertainment, and energy tech.
 Graham has held senior engineering and business leadership positions across startups, high-growth scale ups such as OVO Energy in the UK, and established market leading corporations such as IMDb and Amazon.

 Leap in! acknowledges Aboriginal and Torres Strait Islander peoples as the traditional custodians of this country we call home.
 We pay our respect to Indigenous elders past, present and future.
 We recognise the significant importance of their cultural heritage, values and beliefs and how these contribute to the positive health and wellbeing of the whole community.

 How we develop our apps.

 Developed using an agile approach, Leap in! has been co-designed with people with disabilities and their support crews.
 With each release, we’re developing new features and welcome feedback for our current and future releases.

-Please connect with us and share your thoughts on our app or join us as at email@example.com.
+Please connect with us and share your thoughts on our app or at firstname.lastname@example.org.